Frequently Asked Questions

 Financing is available in our office from Wells Fargo Patient Financing.
 We offer 12 months no interest option as well as other longer interest-bearing loan terms.

 What is the difference between an Audiologist and Hearing Aid Dispenser?

-- An Audiologist has been trained to diagnose, treat, and monitor ear disorders.
+An Audiologist has been trained to diagnose, treat, and monitor ear disorders.
 An Audiologists is trained in the anatomy and physiology of the ear and auditory system.
 They have extensive education in the acoustics of the ear and hearing aids.
-Doctors of Audiology completes 8 years of post-secondary education which includes an undergraduate bachelor’s degree in communication Disorders as well as a Graduate degree in Audiology.
-Our Audiologist, Dr Johnson, is Board Certified through the American Board of Audiology, Nationally Certified, and licensed with the State of Colorado.
+Doctors of Audiology complete 8 years of post-secondary education which includes an undergraduate bachelor’s degree in Communication Disorders as well as a Graduate degree in Audiology.
+Our Audiologist Dr. Johnson is Board Certified through the American Board of Audiology, Nationally Certified, and licensed with the State of Colorado.
 She completes a minimum of 60 clinical continuing education hours every three years.

 Can I buy hearing aids online?

-- It is highly recommended from the different manufacturers that consumers purchase hearing aids through a licensed professional.
+It is highly recommended by different manufacturers that consumers purchase hearing aids through a licensed professional.

 What is the difference between a bundled and unbundled package?